Is It Okay to Have Student Loan Debt?

 Again, it’s not necessarily bad to have student loan debt.
 Over time, student loan debt can benefit borrowers by providing a college education to pave the way for future success.
 Still, borrowers must exercise care.
 Excessive student loan debt can become overwhelming if you aren’t careful and don’t use financial common sense.

 Specifically, you never want to take out too much money.
 Loans should cover only what a student needs for tuition and living expenses.
 To help students avoid excessive debt, families should, if they are able to, help pay for room and board or other expenses.
 Students can also reduce their debt load by working a job while in college.
 Overall, a good rule of thumb is to keep your total student loan amount less than your anticipated first-year salary.
+Anticipated salaries vary by major, so choose wisely.

 Each student will require a different amount of money to finance their college dreams, but when it comes down to it, don’t overborrow.
 It can be tempting to take out extra money for vacations, dining out, and other luxuries, but you should avoid doing this.

 Finally, make sure you are spending money on a degree that will land you a career.
 Each college degree has its own value and choosing a major that interests you is not wrong.
 Still, you want to research which degrees will earn you a livable income that aligns with the lifestyle that you want to live.
-This way, you can reliably pay back your student debt and achieve financial stability and independence!
+This way, you can reliably pay back your student debtand achieve financial stability and independence!

 We at HelloCollege aim to help you get the most out of your university preparations.
 For more information about paying for college, and choosing a major that will aid in helping pay back student loans contact us.